 There are several types of vanilla beans.
 Any will work, but here’s the difference:

 You’ll also need a high-quality liquor that is at least 35% alcohol to make the extract.
-I prefer to use spiced rum, after finding out from Mommypotamus in this post that there is a non-GMO and corn-syrup free spiced rum and Papagayo rum is another great option.
+I prefer to use spiced rum, after finding out from Mommypotamus in this post that there is a non-GMO and corn syrup-free spiced rum.
+Papagayo rum is another great option.
 From what I’ve read, Four Roses and Wild Turkey bourbons are also non-GMO, but those are the only two I’ve been able to verify.
-You can also just look for an organic rum, vodka or bourbon.
+You can also just look for an organic rum, vodka, or bourbon.

 Now that we all know about the differences in organic alcohol and vanilla bean types, here’s the super-easy recipe:

 Homemade natural vanilla extract with only two ingredients is amazing and fragrant for baking, cooking, or coffee.